5th Corps (Turkey)

 The 5th Corps (5.
 Kolordu) is a field corps of the Turkish Army under 1st Army.
 It is headquartered at Çorlu in Tekirdağ Province.
-The 5th Corps was established in 1911 under the Ottoman Army, with headquarters in Thessaloniki.
+The 5th Corps was established in 1911 under the Ottoman Army with headquarters in Thessaloniki.

+During its first (Ottoman) existence, which ended when its remnants were one of the nine Ottoman corps that formed the basis for the Turkish Land Forces, among its most notable commanders was Mirliva Mustafa Fevzi Pasha (December 22, 1913-April 1916).

+Order of Battle, 1911

+With the reorganizations of the Ottoman Army, to include the creation of corps headquarters, by 1911 the V Corps was headquartered in Salonika.
+Before the First Balkan War in 1911 the Corps included: